128technology/docs/docs/config_STEP.md

 If `moving-average-sample-size` or `significance-threshold` is not configured, the default values will be used.
 Likewise, if `increase-report-delay` or `decrease-report-delay` is not configured, the default configuration is in effect.

 ### Router District Settings
-The rate limit parameters for peer path SLA updates to the STEP router document can be configured for each router.
-The router can use different values on a per-district basis:
+The rate limit parameters for peer path SLA updates to the STEP router document can be configured for each router from within the default-district parameters:
 ```
 config
     authority